QubesOS/qubes-doc/basics_dev/coding-style.md

     }
     ~~~

 -   Do **not** use comments to disable code fragments.
-In a production code there should really be no commented or disabled code fragments.
+In production code there should really be no commented or disabled code fragments.
 If you really, really have a good reason to retain some fragment of unused code, use \#if or \#ifdef to disable it, e.g.:

     ~~~
     #if 0